JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

         - The target is the shapefile.

-        - Join features is the points made from the raster.
+        - Join features should be the points made from the raster.

         - In 'Fields', click edit, then select grid_code, then set the 'source fields' to 'Mean'